amitavm/ads/sorting/README.md

 ## Insertion Sort

 [Here](./insertion-sort.go) is an implementation of the classic insertion sort algorithm in Go.
+The algorithm works similar to how people normally sort a hand of cards: consider each card starting with the second left-most, and put it into its "right place" in the group of cards to its left.
+The cards to the left of the one under consideration is assumed to be already in sorted (ascending) order, of course.

-Even though its runtime complexity is $O(n^2)$, it's supposed to be one of the fastest quadratic-time sorting algorithms.
-It is often a good choice when the array to sort is known to be not too big.
-It's advantages are:
+Even though the runtime complexity of insertion-sort is $O(n^2),$ it's supposed to be one of the fastest quadratic-time sorting algorithms.
+Its advantages
+are:

 * It is relatively short, and simple to understand.
-* It doesn't require any special pre-processing.
+* It doesn't require any special pre- or post-processing.
 * It is an in-place sorting algorithm, so it doesn't require extra storage.

-So the constant factor $c$ in its runtime complexity tends to be small.
-Therefore, insertion-sort is sometimes used in other algorithms where sorting relatively small arrays appears as a sub-task.
+Due to these reasons, the constant factor $c$ in its runtime complexity tends to be small.
+So it's often used in other algorithms&mdash;where sorting appears as a sub-task&mdash;instead of other, more sophisticated sorting algorithms when the arrays to be sorted are known to be not too big.

 <!-- TODO: Add an example? -->